sigstore/sigstore-conformance/docs/cli_protocol.md

 | `FILE` | The artifact to sign |

 ### Verify

-This subcommand is used to verify the signature for an artifact.
-The client
-should:

-1. Verify that the signing certificate was signed by the Fulcio root certificate.
-2. Verify that the expected OIDC issuer is found in the signing certificate's OIDC issuer extension.
-3. Verify that the signature was signed by the signing certificate.
-4. Verify that there is a log entry for the signature on the production Rekor instance.
-5. Verify the Inclusion Proof in the Rekor log entry.
-6. Verify the Signed Entry Timestamp (SET) of the Rekor log entry.
-7. Verify that the signing certificate was valid at the time of signing.

 ```console
 ${ENTRYPOINT} verify --signature FILE --certificate FILE --certificate-oidc-issuer URL FILE